Four-try Scotland Take Bonus Point Win Against Italy - UrduPoint

 But after slipping 14-7 down early in the second half, Gregor Townsend's side hit back with tries from prop Zander Fagerson, lock Scott Cummings and replacement hooker George Turner to complete the win.

-Italy's 20-year-old fly-half Paolo Garbisi fired over four penalties but missed both conversions.
+Italy's 20-year-old fly-half Paolo Garbisi fired over four penalties but missed the conversion.

 With the France v Fiji matched called off because of coronavirus, Scotland lead Group B. Their next match is against France next week while Italy are due to face the afflicted Fijians.